4.2-kiloyear event: South and Central Asia

+Effects on the Indus Valley civilization

 In the 2nd millennium BC, widespread aridification occurred in the Eurasian steppes and in South Asia.
 On the steppes, the vegetation changed, driving "higher mobility and transition to the nomadic cattle breeding."
 Water shortage also strongly affected South Asia:

-Urban centers of the Indus Valley civilisation were abandoned and replaced by disparate local cultures because of the same climate change that affected the neighbouring regions to the west.
-As of 2016, many scholars believed that drought and a decline in trade with Egypt and Mesopotamia caused the collapse of the Indus civilisation.
+Urban centers of the Indus Valley Civilization were abandoned and replaced by disparate local cultures because of the same climate change that affected the neighbouring regions to the west.
+As of 2016, many scholars believed that drought and a decline in trade with Egypt and Mesopotamia caused the collapse of the Indus civilization.
 The Ghaggar-Hakra system was rain-fed, and water supply depended on the monsoons.
-The Indus Valley climate grew significantly cooler and drier from about 1800 BC, which is linked to a contemporary general weakening of the monsoon.
+The Indus Valley climate grew significantly cooler and drier from around 1800 BC, which is linked to a contemporary general weakening of the monsoon.
 Aridity increased, with the Ghaggar-Hakra River retracting its reach towards the foothills of the Himalayas, leading to erratic and less-extensive floods, which made inundation agriculture less sustainable.
-Aridification reduced the water supply enough to cause the civilisation's demise, and to scatter its population eastward.
+Aridification reduced the water supply enough to cause the civilization's demise, and to scatter its population eastward.

-Ancient China
+East Asia

+The 4.2 ka event resulted in an enormous reduction in the strength of the East Asian Summer Monsoon (EASM).
+This profound weakening of the EASM has been postulated to have resulted from a reduction in the strength of the AMOC; the cooling of North Atlantic waters led to retardation of northward movements of the EASM and diminished rainfall on its northern margin.
+A stark humidity gradient emerged between northern and southern China because of the EASM's southward move.
+Northeastern China was strongly affected; proxy records from Hulun Lake in Inner Mongolia reveal a major dry event from 4210–3840 BP, while records from Wudalianchi Crater Lake indicate a sharp decline in evergreen broadleaf forests. δ18O values from Yonglu Cave in Hubei confirm that the region became characterised by increased aridity and show that the onset of the event was gradual but that its end was sudden.
+In the Luoyang Basin, the 4.2 ka event was much less strongly felt; precipitation was low, but not extremely so.
+In central China, precipitation increased, meanwhile.

+In the Korean Peninsula, the 4.2 ka event was associated with significant aridification, measured by the large decline in arboreal pollen percentage (AP).
+On Jeju Island, in contrast, the climate was humid, as evidenced by the presence of tychoplanktonic species found in the Sara-oreum and Muljangori-oreum wetlands.

+The Sannai-Maruyama site in Japan declined during the same period; the growing population of the Jomon culture gradually turned to decline after that.

+Rebun Island experienced an abrupt, intense cooling around 4,130 BP believed to be associated with the 4.2 ka event.